kubernetes/enhancements/keps/sig-scheduling/1923-prefer-nominated-node/README.md

 ### Implementation Details

-1. In filtering phase, which is currently implemented in the method of `findNodesThatFitPod`, check the nominated node first if the incoming pod has the `pod.Status.NominatedNodeName` defined and the feature gate is enabled.
+1. In filtering phase, which is currently implemented in the method of `findNodesThatFitPod`, check the nominated node first if the incoming pod has the `.status.nominatedNodeName` defined and the feature gate is enabled.

 2. In case the nominated node doesn't suit for the incoming pod anymore, get `err` from `findNodesThatPassFilters` where `NominatedNode` is firstly evaluated, the `err` will be padded with more information to tell that scheduler is evaluating